 Current trends, however, are resulting in housing patterns that are less easily predictable.
-What is certain is that both nationwide and locally, the coming decade will see a surge in retirement-age householders (Baby Boomers) and in the population aged 25-45 (Millennials), with relatively stagnant growth among Gen X'ers2 in between.
+What is certain is that both nationwide and locally, the coming decade will see a surge in retirement-age householders (Baby Boomers) and in the population aged 25-45 (Millennials), with relatively stagnant growth among Gen X'ers1 in between.
 However, the housing needs and wants of the two surging groups is thus far deviating from the usual age-based expectations.

-2 The Portland metro area actually skews higher than the nation on Gen X residents, and as such, will not see as pronounced stagnation as most other markets in the nation.
+1 The Portland metro area actually skews higher than the nation on Gen X residents, and as such, will not see as pronounced stagnation as most other markets in the nation.

-Table 8: Millennials and Baby Boomers Housing Comparison
+Table 9: Millennials and Baby Boomers Housing Comparison

-Millennials Baby Boomers Current age 19-35 2016 age: 29-45 Current age 52-70 2016 age: 62 to 80 Typically, strong growth in 30-somethings would be a major boost to starter-home demand to accommodate young families.
+Millennials Baby Boomers Current age 19-35 2026 age: 29-45 Current age 52-70 2026 age: 62 to 80 Typically, strong growth in 30-somethings would be a major boost to starter-home demand to accommodate young families.
 However, in the aftermath of the Great Recession, several factors have changed the equation.
 Financial difficulties (for both kids and parents) made it more difficult for young adults to strike out and enter the housing market, even as renters.
 Many Millennials postponed this first rung on the housing life-stage progression to remain "in the nest" Rising debt from student loans and steadily climbing housing costs keep Millennials from accruing savings for potential home-buying, especially in the face of stricter lending.
 Those who now rent often have larger households due to rent sharing and are caught up in a cycle of rent escalation, low vacancy/choice, and out-of-reach ownership housing prices.
-Housing in diverse, walkable urban environments has proven popular among Millennials - but experts are divided on how much that is driven by age, versus actual generational difference in preference Emerging consensus is that Millennials will still enter the home-buying market, but much more slowly than expected given the above market realities Gallup polling shows very strong family-starting intentions among this group, but delayed marriages, delayed childbirth and learned market wariness are shifting that event Desires for walkable environments with urban amenities is expected to continue - but likely with more openness to suburban locale Forecasters have long predicted a need in downsizing housing options for aging Boomers - smaller, low-maintenance apartments and attached ownership options like condos, townhomes, rowhomes and the like.
+Housing in diverse, walkable urban environments has proven popular among Millennials will still enter the home-buying market, but much more slowly than expected given the above market realities Gallup polling shows very strong family-starting intentions among this group, but delayed marriages, delayed childbirth and learned market wariness are shifting that event Desires for walkable environments with urban amenities is expected to continue - but likely with more openness to suburban locale Forecasters have long predicted a need in downsizing housing options for aging Boomers - smaller, low-maintenance apartments and attached ownership options like condos, townhomes, rowhomes and the like.
 This shift in product preference has not yet fully emerged, for several possible reasons: The prolonged burden of housing Millennial children is likely stalling Boomers' ability to pursue their own residential choices.
 Consistent with deferred retirement and longer lifespans due to medical advances and healthier lifestyles, the core segment of Boomers may not yet feel the need for downsizing big yards, extra bedrooms and related chores.
 Rising housing costs and low vacancies, in both rental and ownership may delay a move that would otherwise happen Even if most Boomers eventually seek downsizing option, there also appears to be an emerging segment, especially in the West and Midwest who's retirement goal is not necessarily smaller and more urban, but actually more like an "acreage," at least among those with the good health or wealth required to keep up with the maintenance.

-Figure 8: Washington Co.
-Growth by Age Group (2015-25 proj.), Showing Housing Needs
+Figure 7: Washington Co.
+Growth by Age Group (2015-25 proj.), Showing Housing Needs2